Shavakchauhan/Resume_parser_using_deep_learning/README.md

 The link for trained model is [link to model](https://www.dropbox.com/sh/22yw4b7jfk0edmp/AADsvQ9Gm9p0X0dsLgCQD8Z4a?dl=0) .I did not added it on github because size was exceeding github size parameter.

+There are seven types of entity possible for a given set of words:
+1. Job title : This entity represents the the type of job which users wants
+2. skill : This represents the importants skills which users possess
+3. experience : This represents the job of the user in previous company and it timeline
+4. org : This represents the set of companies ehich user has worked previously or working now.
+5. tool : This represents the software tools used by user
+6. Degree : This represents which degree user has taken for example B.Tech,M.tech,MBA etc
+7. Educ : This represents the college in which user studied.

 ## Deployment